onflow/flow-go/pkg/language/docs/language.md

             && other.y == self.y
     }

+    // Providing an implementation for the hash value field
-    // this allows points to have a hash value and satisfy the `Hashable` interface pub synthetic hashValue: Int {
+    // satisfies the `Hashable` interface
+    pub synthetic hashValue: Int {
         get {
             var hash = 7